Student health and safety

 If there are safety rules in place or instructions provided, you should ensure that you understand them.
 Ask questions if you don’t, and follow those instructions to avoid harm.

 As a student you have a role to take action in response to an emergency.
-The Emergency Procedures Module includes some valuable information.
-You will find a brief summary below.

 - When an alarm sounds, you must evacuate the building to the assembly point and follow the directions of the Emergency Warden members of staff or Security Services.